 Get Everything in Writing—Including the Estimate

-After the work has been finished on your car, if the bills is much higher than what was previously discussed, do not bet afraid to challenge it or ask the shop questions.
+If you receive a bill that is higher than expected after the shop finishes repairs, do not hesitate to ask questions about the charges.
 Request that they write out the reason for any additional charges and make sure you keep that information.
 Though they can keep your vehicle if you refuse to pay, you should contact the Attorney General’s Consumer Protection office in your area if you believe that the shop has blatantly overcharged you.
 Under the Deceptive Trade Practices Act, you have the right to bring legal action against a fraudulent mechanic or shop.
 Even if you don’t agree with the bill, it may be in your best interests to pay it up front and then sue the shop for the return of the excessive amount with additional penalties.

-Another step you can take is to bring your car to a second mechanic and have them review the receipt of the alleged work done.
+Next, you should contact a mechanic to receive their opinion on the charges you received for repairs.
 Then, they should inspect your vehicle to determine if the receipt was accurate or if there are any remaining problems with your car.
 Make sure you also get this report in writing so that you can bring it back to the first shop.
-Most importantly, you want to make sure that your vehicle has had all the proper repairs and new parts it needs to provide the safe transportation you need.
+Most importantly, you want to make sure that your vehicle has had all the proper repairs and new parts it needs to drive safely; that's always your first priority.

 If you are having trouble navigating your car accident claim, either due to your mechanic or your insurance company, call Arnold & Itkin for help today: (888) 493-1629.
 We've won billions for our clients, helping them rebuild their lives with as little stress as possible.